MLB Free Agents List - WTOP News

 HOUSTON (8) — Alex Bregman, 3b; Caleb Ferguson, lhp; Ben Gamel, of; Kendall Graveman, rhp; Jason Heyward, of; Yusei Kikuchi, lhp; Héctor Neris, rhp; Justin Verlander, rhp.

-KANSAS CITY (7) — Paul DeJong, inf; Robbie Grossman, of; Yuli Gurriel, 1b; Garrett Hampson, of-inf; Michael Lorenzen, rhp; Tommy Pham, of; Will Smith, lhp.
+KANSAS CITY (8) — Paul DeJong, inf; Adam Frazier, inf-of; Robbie Grossman, of; Yuli Gurriel, 1b; Garrett Hampson, of-inf; Michael Lorenzen, rhp; Tommy Pham, of; Will Smith, lhp.

 LOS ANGELES (4) — Brandon Drury, inf; Matt Moore, lhp; Kevin Pillar, of; Hunter Strickland, rhp.

-MINNESOTA (4) — Anthony DeSclafani, rhp; Max Kepler, of; Carlos Santana, 1b; Caleb Thielbar, lhp.
+MINNESOTA (6) — Anthony DeSclafani, rhp; Kyle Farmer, inf; Max Kepler, of; Manuel Margot, of; Carlos Santana, 1b; Caleb Thielbar, lhp.

 NEW YORK (7) — Tim Hill, lhp; Clay Holmes, rhp; Tommy Kahnle, rhp; Jonathan Loaisiga, rhp; Juan Soto, of; Gleyber Torres, 2b; Alex Verdugo, lf.